Ezequiel294/dotfiles/README.md

 Now we can start with the Arch Installation; I recommend opening the official guide to help.
 - [Arch Installation Guide](https://wiki.archlinux.org/title/Installation_guide)

-Start the VM, select the first boot option and after many "OK" you should get to this:
+Start the VM, select the first boot option, and after many "OK" you should get to this:

 ![image](https://github.com/Ezequiel294/Arch-Config/assets/119618678/19a71d73-35e0-4f36-bffd-467287bc1954)